ubuntu-mate/ubuntu-mate.org/blog/20160608-mate-114-for-xenial-xerus.md

 The packages in this PPA are derived from the MATE Desktop 1.14 packages that were recently uploaded to Debian unstable.
-The upgrade issues encountered in Debian unstable have been fixed and all the packages have transistioned to Debian testing.
+The upgrade issues encountered in Debian unstable have been fixed and all the packages have transitioned to Debian testing.
 All the upgrade fixes are included in this PPA to ensure a smooth transition.
 We also waited for the first MATE Desktop bugfix release, so **what you are getting today is actually MATE Desktop 1.14.1**.